Topics, G

 Gravastar > s.a. born-infeld theory.

-* Idea: One of a very small number of serious challenges to our usual conception of a black hole; In the gravastar picture there is effectively a phase transition at/near where the event horizon would have been expected to form; The interior of what would have been the black hole is replaced by a segment of de Sitter space, separated from the exterior by a shell of small, but finite proper thickness of fluid.
+* Idea: One of a very small number of serious challenges to our usual conception of a black hole; In the gravastar picture there is effectively a phase transition at/near where the event horizon would have been expected to form; The interior of what would have been the black hole is replaced by a segment of de Sitter space, separated from the exterior by a shell of small, but finite proper thickness of exotic fluid.

-@ References: Mazur & Mottola gq/01, PNAS(04)gq; Visser & Wiltshire CQG(04)gq/03 [dynamical stability]; Cattoën et al CQG(05)gq [anisotropic pressures]; Carter CQG(05) [stable solutions]; DeBenedictis et al CQG(06) [solutions]; Broderick & Narayan CQG(07)gq [observational constraints]; Lobo & Arellano CQG(07) [and non-linear electromagnetism]; Chirenti & Rezzolla CQG(07)-a0706 [stability and distinguishability from black holes]; Rocha et al a0803 [formation from collapse].
+@ References: Mazur & Mottola gq/01, PNAS(04)gq; Visser & Wiltshire CQG(04)gq/03 [dynamical stability]; Cattoën et al CQG(05)gq [anisotropic pressures]; Carter CQG(05) [stable solutions]; DeBenedictis et al CQG(06) [solutions]; Lobo & Arellano CQG(07) [and non-linear electromagnetism]; Horvat et al CQG(09) [electrically charged]; Rahaman et al PLB(12)-a1108, PLB(12)-a1205 [2+1 dimensional]; Rutkowski a2009 [rotating gravastar not a source for the Kerr metric].

-Graviscalar > s.a. scalar-tensor theories.
+Graviscalar > s.a. scalar-tensor gravity.

 * Idea: Scalar components of the gravitational field, e.g., graviscalar Kaluza-Klein excitations.

-Gravitational Bag > s.a. geon.
+Gravitational Bag > s.a. geons.

-@ References: Davidson & Guendelman PRD(86).
+@ References: Einstein SPAW(19); Davidson & Guendelman PRD(86).

 Gravitational Collapse > s.a. critical collapse.